 Dish out, garnish with coriander leaves and serve hot with steamed rice or roti.

-So, the best way to serve this delicious Masoor Dal Lentil Curry is to top it over the bed of hot steamed rice.
+So, the best way to serve this delicious Lentil Curry is to top it over the bed of hot steamed rice.
 You can also serve this with Jeera Rice or Ghee Rice!

-The great part is this lentil curry taste simply awesome with quinoa, brown rice as well as couscous.
+The great part is this whole masoor taste simply awesome with quinoa, brown rice as well as couscous.
 It pairs perfect with Laccha Paratha, rotis, naan and rotis.

 We, at home usually serve this Masoor Dal and Rice with fried or baked poppadom, pickle or coconut chutney / Green chutney and cucumber tomato salad on side.
 This Dal Rice combo meal is Bliss!
 Drooling already!